typenoob/nxbt/README.md

 ## Welcomes

-Welcome everybody to contribute your ideas and contributes by issue and pr
+Welcome everybody to share your ideas or contribute by issue and pr

 ## Thanks